Avi-Meshulam/MyStore/README.md

 }
 ```
 ### Notes
-> In case the application terminates unexpectedly, and the following application error apears in in Windows Event Viewer -
+> In case the application terminates unexpectedly, and the following error apears in Windows Event Viewer -
 > try one of the following solutions to fix that.

 Event Viewer: